 Nifty 50 is a stock index that comprises of 50 stocks from 12 sectors of the economy.
 This is essential for bench marking of fund portfolios, index funds and index based funds.
 The Nifty 50 index helps to measure the overall scenario of the equity market.
 The group of stocks that form part of the index represents the specific sector or specific segment.

-[ Know More Detail About : Nifty and Sensex ]
+[ Know More Detail About : Meaning of Nifty ]

 Now you know the meaning of Nifty 50, let us now learn about BSE 30.